Search the A-Z List

 Contact Lenses and Packaging

-There is no current recycling program available locally for contact lenses and packaging.
-All used lenses, plastic, and foil packaging should be discarded in the trash.
-DO NOT flush lenses down the toilet, as they break down into microparticles that impact the environment.
+Contact lenses and their blister packaging can be recycled through Bausch & Lomb in partnership with TerraCycle.
+Visit their website for the nearest drop-off location.
+DO NOT flush contact lenses down the toilet, as they break down into microparticles that impact the environment.

 Explosives and Fireworks